-Housing led the way to make a change in operations, so they collaborated with F&S Utilities & Energy Services, Operations, Maintenance & Alterations, Environmental Compliance, and the Illinois Sustainable Technology Center.
+Housing led the way to make a change in operations, so they collaborated with F&S Utilities & Energy Services, Operations, Maintenance &

+Alterations, and environmental compliance.
 The committee researched various food waste options, including composting, pulpers, and grinder systems used for anaerobic digestion.